BOOK YOUR GETAWAY TODAY

 Things To Do In Hudson, NY

-By the early 2000’s, Hudson boasted nearly 70 antiques dealers and the New York Times described the city as top destination for antiques hunters.
+By the early 2000s, Hudson boasted nearly 70 antiques dealers and the New York Times described the city as top destination for antiques hunters.
 Today in this first incorporated city, over 50 antiques dealers do business on Warren Street and in warehouses by the waterfront.
-Its historic architecture, including well-preserved Federal-style and Victorian buildings, reflects its prosperous past.
+The concentration of dealers within walking distance makes Hudson an ideal spot for a full day of antique browsing and discovery.

 Sell Your Travel Photos